 If tuition is not possible to pay the whole tuition at registration, a non-refundable deposit of half is required, with the balance due by the end of August.

 Tuition must be paid before classes begin in September.

-No Child will be denied a religious education because of financial hardship but arrangements must be made with Rev. Peter Cyscon, Pastor prior to registration.
+No Child will be denied a religious education because of financial hardship but arrangements must be made with Rev. Grzegorz Warmuz, Pastor prior to registration.
 Tuition payments may also be arranged when necessary.